PremaDongare/AI-DL-Assignments/README.md

-# Deep_Learning-Assignment
+# AI-DL-Assignments
-This assignment contain all the assigments of Deep learning
+This assignment contain all the assigments of Deep learning and Artificial Intelligence